García, Nuevo León

-García is a city and municipality located to the northwest of the Monterrey metropolitan area in the state of Nuevo León, Mexico.
+García is a city and municipality located to the northwest of the Monterrey metropolitan area in the Mexican state of Nuevo León.
 The municipality had, according to the 2005 census, a population of 145,867.
 It borders the municipalities of Mina, Escobedo and Hidalgo to the north; to the south and east with Santa Catarina; and to the west with the state of Coahuila.

 Etymology

 The municipality was named in honor of a Nuevo León native Joaquín García, who was born in the city and who served two terms as governor of the state of Nuevo León.
 Before the name change, the municipality was called Hacienda de San Juan el Bautista de Pesquería Grande.

 Economy

 Aviacsa, before they ceased operations, and Nemak, a part of ALFA have their headquarters in the city.
 Johnson Controls, the largest American auto battery company, has its lead acid battery recycling plant located in Garcia.